miami-acm/meeting-notes/README.rst

 * Elections are April 25th.
 Anyone can run for President, Vice-President, Secretary, or Treasurer.
-* E&C Week: The more of us, the more points we get.
+* E&C Week: The more of us go, the more points we get.
   The winning club gets ice-cream.
   (`Volunteer Signup Sheet`_)